ultimaweapon/project/README.md

 ### commands.<command_id>.script

 Path to Lua script to execute when this command is invoked.
-Path separator always is `/` even on Windows.
+Path separator always is `/` even on Windows and Project will convert to native path.

 ## License